Taming the Urariquera

 He weighed 42 kilos, over 90 pounds.
 The IGFA rod and reel record was only 55 pounds!
 Although ineligible because he was caught by hand, this monster was almost twice the record size.
 He was tired and defeated, but uninjured.
 The circle hook had ensured that he wasn't damaged by sharp steel and it slid out easily.
 We didn't want him to become piranha food.
 We gently eased him into an enclosed, protected pool below our camp to regain his strength.
 It was time to go to sleep.
 The pictures could wait until morning when we could safely return him to the depths.

-Jau (Paulicea lutkeni) are among the world's biggest catfish.
-A native of Brazil, this giant of the deep water has been known to attain weights in excess of 250 pounds.
+Jau (Zungaro zungaro) are among Brazil’s biggest catfish.
+This giant of the deep water has been said by natives to attain weights in excess of 250 pounds.
 The jau's home turf can be considered to be the catfish capitol of the world.
 No river system, anywhere in the world, is as rich in fish fauna as the Amazon basin.
-It is estimated that over 2500 different species of fish occur in the Amazon.
+It is estimated that over 3000 different species of fish occur in the Amazon.
 The order Siluriformes, or catfish, is the second most diverse and probably the most spectacular group of Amazon species.
-With 14 families, including about 1000 species, Amazon catfish account for almost half of all the catfish species in the world.
-Ranging in size from the tiny, 2cm candiru to the gigantic, 3 meter long Brachyplatystoma, or 'piraiba', these fishes occupy tremendously diverse ecological niches.
+With 14 families, including about 1300 species, Amazon catfish account for almost half of all the catfish species in the world.
+Ranging in size from the tiny, 2 cm candiru to the gigantic, 3 meter long Brachyplatystoma, or 'piraiba', these fishes occupy tremendously diverse ecological niches.
 Some are bottom dwellers, some nocturnal.
 Some are parasites and some are roving predators.
 Some are completely scaleless while others are heavily covered with bony armor plates.

 The dense, inaccessible Amazon jungles have kept many species from the prying eyes and curious observation of man.
 This has left the biological and ecological aspects of many Siluriformes poorly understood and has kept the biggest of them all far from the baited hooks of the worldwide angling community.
 Many species are yet to be discovered and many records will undoubtedly be set here.

 Before our three weeks had passed, the Urariquera had yielded many of its secrets and a few shiny new world records as well.
 Two more groups of clients had joined us to fish and explore.
-One of our client anglers had equaled Nicky's catfishing feat, but with rod and reel, shattering the world record for Jau.
+One of our client anglers had eclipsed Nicky's catfishing feat, but with rod and reel, shattering the world record for Jau.
 Another of our clients had broken world records for jundira and pirarara as well.
 Fishing with a handline and a piece of melon, our camp cook landed an incredible 24 pound pirapitinga, 3 pounds bigger than the current rod and reel world record.
 This is truly the land of giants.
 And the variety appears to be gigantic as well.
-Loaded with exotic species, the Urariquera offers some of the world's best gamefishing.
+Loaded with exotic species, Brazil’s Guyana Shield region offers some of the world's best gamefishing.
 Payara, among the greatest of all freshwater gamefish, offer anglers one of the best mixes of fighting attributes of any fish ever pursued.
 Gut wrenching strikes, blazing, line stripping, reel smoking runs and acrobatic, head-shaking leaps characterize the payara's fighting technique.
-The Urariquera holds plenty of payara into the 20 pound class, with even bigger fish lurking in the deep pools and tailwaters of this mighty river.
+The region holds plenty of payara into the 20 pound class, with even bigger fish lurking in deep pools and tailwaters of this region’s fastwater rivers.

 The relatively unknown battler, Pirapitinga, provides extraordinary thrills beyond the expectations of anglers meeting them for the first time.
 Vicious strikes are followed by prolonged, powerful runs.
-Reaching well into the 20 pound class, these robust giants provide an extended hand-to-hand battle.
-Without any doubt, the world record pirapitinga is waiting in the waters of the Urariquera.
+Reaching well into the 30 pound class, these robust giants provide an extended hand-to-hand battle.
+Without any doubt, the world record pirapitinga is waiting in the waters of the Guyana Shield.

 The variety doesn't end here.
 More species await to reward the angler willing to experiment.
-There is Bicuda, (boulengerella spp.), a large, pike-like characin that takes to the air in a series of wild leaps as soon as the hook is set.
+There are Bicuda, (Boulengerella cuvieri), a large, pike-like characin that takes to the air in a series of wild leaps as soon as the hook is set.
 Reaching up to 3 feet in length, these toothy critters provide a breath-taking aerial performance.
 Matrincha fight like trout on drugs.
 Powerful runs punctuated by flying leaps characterize their fighting style.
 They reach up to 10 pounds and are among the Amazon's most sought after food fish.
 The Amazon's largest catfish, piraiba roams these waters as well.
-These odd monsters have been known to reach sizes into the 300 pound class.
-Although not readily caught on rod and reel, specimens in the 200 pound class have been encountered on the Urariquera.
+These odd monsters have been known to reach sizes well into the 300 pound class.
+Specimens in the 200 pound class are common in the region.

 If only Charlie Brown had been with us.
 Unlike Lucy, the Urariquera made a perfect holder for that elusive football.
 We connected resoundingly and sent it spiraling through the goalposts for a picture perfect score.
 It doesn't even happen this neatly in the comics.

-Specially designed boats, detailed knowledge of the waterways, careful safety regulations and highly skilled guides enable anglers to safely and securely access a fishery that presents a navigational challenge beyond the capability of casual operators.
-An inbred reverence for the priceless natural resource surrounding them, guides Acute Angling's commitment to catch and release fishing and environmental preservation..And providing anglers with the fishing experience of a lifetime is the goal underlying all of our efforts.
+An inbred reverence for the priceless natural resource surrounding us guides Acute Angling's commitment to catch and release fishing and environmental preservation..And providing anglers with the fishing experience of a lifetime is the goal underlying all of our efforts.